alfredcs/SM_Pipeline_Demo/README.md

 6. Make the assumed role has needed permission policies to run Sagemaker
 7. Run different samples using Jupyter Lab or Notebook
 ```
-		1) sagemaker-pipelines-xgboost-abalone.ipynb: Pipeline demo on regression with Abalone dataset;
+		a) sagemaker-pipelines-xgboost-abalone.ipynb: Pipeline demo on regression with Abalone dataset;
-		2) sagemaker-pipelines-customized-project.ipynb: Custimize a pipeline project;
+		b) sagemaker-pipelines-customized-project.ipynb: Custimize a pipeline project;
-		3) xgboost_mnist.ipynb: Prediction with a SageMaker build-in algorithm.
+		c) xgboost_mnist.ipynb: Prediction with a SageMaker build-in algorithm.
 ```